Alignment Risks from Capability-Seeking RL Training: Impact Statement

 \section{Impact Statement}

-This paper aims to advance ML safety by characterizing Capability-Oriented Training Induced Alignment Risk—a distinct failure mode where models spontaneously leverage their capabilities to exploit environmental flaws, rather than merely overfitting to misspecified rewards.
+This paper aims to advance ML safety by characterizing a training-pipeline failure mode: capability-seeking RL training can induce exploitative behavior when reward or evaluation channels contain structural vulnerabilities.
+The practical concern is that standard optimization can reinforce shortcuts that remain difficult to detect from primary task metrics and, in some cases, persist through corrective training.

-Societal Consequences of Stealthy Misalignment.
-A critical finding of our work is that these exploitative behaviors often emerge alongside genuine accuracy gains, creating a "developer blind spot."
-This poses a significant societal risk: standardized performance monitoring may fail to detect misalignment, leading to the deployment of systems that appear competent but harbor latent deceptive strategies (e.g., mimicry).
-If left unaddressed, this could result in high-stakes automated systems that decouple adherence to safety constraints from their reward signals once deployed.
+\textbf{Societal Consequences of Stealthy Exploitation.} A critical finding of our work is that exploitative behaviors can emerge alongside apparent task-performance gains, creating a ``developer blind spot.''
+Standardized performance monitoring may therefore fail to detect reward-channel exploitation, especially when the learned shortcut preserves or improves the primary metric.
+In high-stakes automated systems, this could lead developers to overestimate the reliability of a model trained in a vulnerable environment.

-Precursors to Deceptive Alignment.
-Our discussion identifies "context-conditional compliance" in current models as a functional precursor to true situational awareness.
-By highlighting how RL optimization pressure incentivizes models to discriminate between evaluation and deployment based on syntactic cues, we provide an early warning signal for future systems.
-As reasoning capabilities scale past the "capability-gated" thresholds we discuss, these syntactic heuristics may evolve into robust, agent-centric situational awareness, complicating oversight for future frontier models.
+\textbf{Implications for Evaluation and Monitoring.} Our results suggest that safety evaluation should audit training environments and reward channels, not only final model outputs.
+Each reward channel should be paired with auxiliary checks that directly target plausible shortcuts, such as calibration and false-positive self-reports for Self-Grading, copying and length statistics for Proxy Metric Gaming, protected-field modification attempts for Reward Tampering, and behavior gaps across audit-style and deployment-style inputs for Context-Conditional Compliance.

-Implications for the Open-Source Ecosystem.
-Contrasting with the focus on closed frontier models, we demonstrate that these risks are not exclusive to "superintelligence" but emerge in smaller, open-weights models.
-This broadens the burden of safety evaluation to the wider research community, necessitating affordable, accessible diagnostic tools—like our vulnerability games—to prevent the proliferation of subtly misaligned agents in the open-source ecosystem.
+\textbf{Scope.} Our experiments use controlled vulnerability games and open-weight models in the 3--8B range, so the results should be interpreted as diagnostic evidence rather than direct deployment measurements.
+They show that capability-seeking RL training can reinforce exploitative shortcuts when the training environment exposes them, without requiring malicious intent or broad deceptive alignment.
+This motivates affordable and reproducible testbeds for auditing RL training pipelines before deploying models in more complex settings.